 So you’ve read my super popular (and super copied around the web!) article about the ten reasons why you should travel to Iran now and you’ve finally booked that ticket.
-If you are traveling to Iran’s most popular tourist destinations such as Isfahan, Yazd or Persepolis, or you have a booked tour, you won’t have any problem since either your guide or you are likely to find people speaking English, but if you are a solo traveler and you like more offbeat paths, some knowledge of Persian language (Farsi) and common phrases will be very helpful during your trip.
+If you are travelling to Iran’s most popular tourist destinations such as Isfahan, Yazd or Persepolis, or you have a booked tour, you won’t have any problem since either your guide or you are likely to find people speaking English, but if you are a solo traveller and you like more offbeat paths, some knowledge of Persian language (Farsi) and common phrases will be very helpful during your trip.

 While Iran certainly is one of the hottest destinations at the moment, these tips in Farsi can be used in Afghanistan too, where they speak Dari, which is Farsi with a different accent and some different expressions.
 Even though much less popular, always more people are longing to visit the fascinating central Asian country, and since it’s a war zone, it comes particularly useful to speak some Persian language to better blend with locals.

-Wherever you go and whatever attraction you will visit, for sure you will stop somewhere to eat, so here are some tips in Persian language useful in restaurants.
+Wherever you go and whatever attraction you will visit, for sure you will stop somewhere to eat, so here are some tips in the Persian language useful in restaurants.